Start Rebuilding Trust In Your Marriage With Affair Therapy

 Phase 1: Atone

 Atone: Whether the relationship was strained to begin with, the partner cheated in their relationship history, or they were engaging in high-risk behaviors such as messaging women online, the unfaithful partner must atone for their behavior and how the infidelity negatively impacted the relationship.
-Dr. John Gottman views this phase as allowing for the mourning of what once was.
+Dr. John Gottman views this atonement phase as allowing for the mourning of what once was.

 Phase 2: Attune

 Attune: This phase is considered the beginning of a new relationship.
 The couple focuses on the other’s needs and begins working on a new foundation of trust, respect, empathy, and loyalty.
-This way, the couple can tune into the other’s emotional needs and stay connected.
+This way, the couple can tune into each other’s emotional needs and stay connected.

 Phase 3: Attach